 Share RS232 over IP network

-Working with serial devices with the help of SEC is no different from working with them when they are physically inserted into your machine.
+Working with serial devices with the help of RS232 to IP technology is no different from working with them when they are physically inserted into your machine.

 How to use Serial to Ethernet Connector: